sarahob/job-finder/README.md

 ## SheSharp x Reaktor Hackathon

+### Goal:

+Our goal was to create a map visualization showing the jobs by location and when the user searched it would also filter the map and when they select a job it shows the details with a slack integration where you can enter your slack id and ask if anyone has a referral for the job you selected.

+We did not get that far but hope that you get an idea of what we were trying to achieve.

+We have some styling issues we couldn't reslove in time.

 ## Send a Referral Request to Slack

 Our app is connected to the SheSharp Slack server.
 If you see a job post that you're interested in you can send a request for a referral.
 The message goes to the `#2023-hackathon-slackbot-projects` channel where members of our community can see it and respond to it.